liqd/adhocracy/README.rst

 Adhocracy is mostly written in Python 2.
-It's built on top of many free software projects, such as the Pylons web framework, the Solr search platform, Memcached, RabbitMQ, many Python libraries and more.
+It's built on top of many free software projects, such as the Pylons web framework, the Solr search platform, Memcached, Redis, many Python libraries and more.

 Installing